keboola/developers-docs/extend/custom-science/r/index.md

 ### Package Example
 This example shows how an R package can be made in order to interact with our environment, the code is available in a [git repository](https://github.com/keboola/docs-custom-science-example-package.git).
 We strongly recommend this approach over the previous [simple example](#simple-example).
-It is more professional.

 Wrapping the application logic into an R package makes testing and portability much easier, specifically:

 - [Writing tests](http://r-pkgs.had.co.nz/tests.html) - [Example](https://github.com/keboola/docs-custom-science-example-package/blob/master/tests/testthat/test_main.R)